An Overview On Recycling Aerosol Cans

 From hair products to cleaning solutions and spray-on cheese to spray-on non-stick baking grease, aerosol cans are used in a wide variety of consumer products.
 The troubling thing is that most consumers don’t know they can recycle aerosol cans!
 Get ready to put aerosol can recycling myths to rest.

 How aerosol cans are made and recycled

 At the very basic level, aerosol cans are made of either steel or aluminum with a tin coating (you can tell the difference by using a magnet, which will stick to the steel, but not the aluminum).
-Added to the base structure is a crimped-on valve and pressurized inert gas that’s used as a propellant.
+Added to the base structure are a crimped-on valve and pressurized inert gas that’s used as a propellant.

 How to recycle aerosol cans

 Throwing aerosol cans into landfills is not only a waste of resources.
 It is a potential explosion and toxicity hazard to landfill workers and firefighters.
 Recycling, therefore, is the safest and most environmentally-conscious option.
 Today, there are more than 2,000 recycling banks in the UK and 1074 recycling facility businesses in the USA.
 Most of these organizations also deal with recycling aerosol cans.
 As such, recycling aerosol cans is an easy process that can be done without spending any extra money.
 Here are some tips for recycling aerosol cans:

 - When your can is still full: Since aerosol products last a long time, if your can is still half full, hang onto it, donate it to a friend or a local charity, or give it to your neighbor instead of recycling it since wasting product isn’t very green.
 But if you’re not able to use the product for some reason (the can is defective, for instance), call the manufacturer to see if they have a full-can take-back recycling program.
 Alternatively, call your local recycling facility to see if they accept partially-full cans – they often have means of draining them en masse to recover or recycle the product, followed by can recycling procedures.